satsangatech/rooky-bunker/README.md

-Rooky Bunker is a modern, open-source platform designed to help users learn and master chess, whether you're a complete beginner or an advanced player.
-Featuring interactive lessons, practice tools, and advanced analysis, Rooky Bunker provides a comprehensive and engaging environment for improving your chess skills at any level. ♟️
+Rooky Bunker is a open-source platform designed to support players in studying, annotating, and organizing their chess games.
+With an intuitive interface and powerful features, it’s the perfect tool for players who want to track progress, build repertoires, and explore games from major platforms. ♟️
 ---

 ## 🚀 Features